kiyoopoon/multiserver-bumper/README.md

 **Note: Using this bot for more than 4 servers might cause some problems**

+Consider joining https://discord.gg/8C98Tqkspq if you want to support me!

 - How to configure it?

 First download the repo.
 Then go to the main.py file and replace `TOKEN` with your account token, then put your channel IDs in the `CHANNEL_IDS`.
 Finally change the `LOG_CHANNEL` with your log channel ID the bot will send the bump logs in that channel.